 Learn more about insulin.

 Diabetes is a lifelong condition.
-If it is poorly managed and blood-glucose levels are not controlled, diabetes increases the risk of serious complications such as problems with vision or blindness, heart attack or stroke, kidney failure, circulatory problems and impotence in men.
+If it's poorly managed and blood glucose levels aren't controlled, diabetes increases the risk of serious complications such as problems with vision or blindness, heart attack or stroke, kidney failure, circulatory problems and impotence in men.

 With good control of your diabetes, many of these complications can be prevented or slowed down.